geraldnguyen/storage-mics/README.md

 # storage-mics
-Unclassified storage of screenshots, documents, files which are interesting enough to share
+Loosely classified storage of screenshots, documents, files which are interesting enough to share